Sorry, you need to enable JavaScript to visit this website.

 The two main types of lung cancer are non-small cell (NSCLC) and small cell (SCLC), with NSCLC being more prevalent than SCLC.1

-• NSCLC is the most common type of lung cancer, accounting for 80% to 85% of all lung cancer cases.1 The two main subtypes of NSCLC are:
+• NSCLC is the most common type of lung cancer, accounting for 80% to 85% of all lung cancer cases.1 The three main subtypes of NSCLC are:

 • Squamous cell carcinoma.
-Another common subtype,4 squamous cell carcinoma starts in the flat cells that line the inside airways of the lungs, called squamous cells.
+Another common subtype, squamous cell carcinoma starts in the flat cells that line the inside of the airways in the lungs, called squamous cells.
 This kind of lung cancer is more likely to be associated with smoking.1

-• SCLC affects about 10% to 15% of people with lung cancer.1 This cancer begins in the nerve cells or hormone-producing cells of the lungs.
-SCLC tends to spread quickly; for many people, the cancer cells have already spread beyond the lungs by the time they are diagnosed.5
+• SCLC affects about 10 to 20 percent of people with lung cancer.1,17 This cancer begins in the neuroendocrine, or hormone-producing, cells of the lungs.17 SCLC tends to spread quickly; for many people, the cancer cells have already spread beyond the lungs by the time they are diagnosed.1

 Lung Cancer Symptoms